giantswarm/crossplane-gs-apis/apidocs/peeredvpcnetworks.xnetworks.crossplane.giantswarm.io.md

 |Max Items|5|

-Cidrs is a list of PeeredSubnetSets to create in the VPC
+A list of PeeredSubnetSets to create in the VPC

+  Each VPC Cidr may be split into *n* public and *n* private subnets as long as there is enough room on the cidr for it to be split at that level.
+Any overflow will cause the composition to fail and this will be reflected in the status of the XR.

+  > [!IMPORTANT]
+  > There must be at least 1 entry in this set which will be used as the VPC
+  > default CIDR range, and you may define a maximum of 4 additional entries.
 </details>
 <details>
 <summary>